jsymons/base-python-curriculum/unit-11-advanced-functions/lesson-6-multi-search/README.md

 ]
 ```

-The goal is to be able to search this list of animals by the animals `given_name` and/or the `animal_type`, for each of those combinations.
+The goal is to be able to search this list of animals by the animal's `given_name` and/or the `animal_type`, for each of those combinations.

 Optional arguments enable you to have these types of search combinations.